-What do I think of it or Clinton’s speech?
+What do I think of the law and Bill Clinton’s comments?
 I can’t exactly tell you without establishing some context.
 For starters, I need to look at the law itself, why it was passed, and its effects on black Americans and the overall prison population.

 Continue reading “Let’s Look Back at the 1994 Crime Bill”